Respo/cljs.respo-mvc.org/md-files/guide/pros-and-cons.md

 ## Pros

 * Pure CojureScript, immutable by default with optimizations
-* Global states, hot swapping is smoother
+* Global states, hot swapping
 * Flexible HTML DSL with ClojureScript
-* No side effects, less position to make mistakes
+* Fewer side effects, less position to make mistakes
 * Atom and pure functions makes Store very clear
 * Virtual DOM is data that we can manipulate
 * Better support for progressive rendering